Top 40 Most Profitable GPT Wrappers in 2025

 Sources: Copy.ai Blog, Sacra - 5.
 Bolt.new ($1.7M/month)

 Bolt.new hit $20 million ARR in just two months by letting users build full-stack applications entirely in their browser using natural language prompts.
 The tool, built by StackBlitz on Anthropic's Claude, serves 15 million users and 1.5 million daily active users with zero setup friction.
 Users can prompt, run, edit, and instantly deploy applications to Netlify, with usage doubling daily after Claude integration.
 The viral demo-sharing created powerful network effects, with developers sharing their creations and pulling in more users organically.
+You can learn more about Bolt.new's growth strategy in our report covering the AI Wrapper market.

 Sources: Signal Hub, AI Journ - 6.
 Lovable ($1.4M/month)